Robpol86/robpol86.com/docs/posts/2025/2025-07-14-truenas-scale-beelink-slots-tool.md

 ```

 I wrote a script to show which slot number each SSD is in in the TrueNAS web UI since all the labels face inward.
 If an SSD
 needs to be replaced I'd rather not have to pull each one out to see if the serial matches.
+The script also shows the PCIe
+generation (by way of the link speed) and width (how many PCIe lanes the SSD is using).
+It also shows if the SSD is operating
+below its maximum capability.

 ```{imgur-figure} OSU97Ou
 Some SSDs have the serial numbers facing the heatsink.